How to Choose a Rifle Scope

 Hunting season is quickly approaching and with that, many new hunters are preparing for their first hunt.
 But a big question is; what rifle scope should I purchase?

 I just purchased my first rifle about a month ago now and before doing anything else with it, I wanted to get a scope for it.
 As I started looking online at available scopes I quickly realized that I had no idea where to begin and what anything really meant.
-So, I did some researching and talked to colleagues, read articles and listened to some Silvercore Podcast’s since we had an optic specialist on talking about Vortex Optics.
+So, I did some researching and talked to colleagues, read articles and listened to some Silvercore Podcast’s talking with optical engineers as well as scope manufacturers.